Last Updated on March, 2023 by Edison

-He instructed his team to concentrate on only these 4 products and to cut producing everything else.
+He instructed his team to concentrate on only these four products and to cut producing everything else.

 Steve Jobs had the focus ingrained in his personality.

 He would filter out all he considered distractions.
-Sometimes even its family members or companions.
+Sometimes even if it’s family members or companions.

-Focus on the primary products that your firm offer and get rid of the rest.
+Focus on the primary products that your firm offers and get rid of the rest.

-Steve Jobs ability to focus was by his instinct to simplify things by zeroing in on their essence and eliminating unnecessary components.
+Steve Jobs focused on simplifying things by zeroing in on their essence and eliminating unnecessary components.

-In the first Apple’s advertising brochure was the sentence, “Simplicity is the ultimate sophistication.
+The first Apple advertising brochure was the sentence, “Simplicity is the ultimate sophistication.

-On December 1979, Steve Jobs and his team visited Xerox PARC center.
+In December 1979, Steve Jobs and his team visited the Xerox PARC center.

-Xerox was showing its technology, but Jobs was fascinated by the three button computers mouse.
+Xerox showed its technology, but Jobs was fascinated by the three-button computer mouse.

-He was impressed by the mouse.
+He was impressed by it.
 He was also surprised at how it’s possible not to take advantage of this tool.

 Jobs aimed for the simplicity that comes from conquering rather than ignoring complexity.

-To reach this simplicity, you need to understand all the basic challenges and come up with a better result.
+To reach this simplicity, you need to understand all the fundamental challenges and come up with a better result.

-One of the most remarkable abilities that Jobs had, was to encourage people to do the impossible.
+One of Jobs’s most remarkable abilities was to encourage people to do the impossible.

-A particularly good example is when Jobs was working on the night shift at Atari where he encouraged Steven Wozniak to make a game called Breakout.
+A perfect example is when Jobs was working on the night shift at Atari, encouraging Steven Wozniak to make a game called Breakout.

-Wozniak said it would take months, but Jobs insisted to do it in 4 days.
+Wozniak said it would take months, but Jobs insisted on doing it in 4 days.
 Woz knew it was impossible but still did it.

-Steve Jobs always had a feeling as ordinary rules of life don’t apply to him.
+Steve Jobs always felt that ordinary rules of life didn’t apply to him.

-He was able to inspire his team to change the course of technology with very limited resources compared with what IBM and Xerox had.
+He was able to inspire his team to change the course of technology with minimal resources compared with what IBM and Xerox had.